GabLeme/Chatbot-Watson-Jquery-Ajax/README.md

 # Chatbot-Watson-Jquery-Ajax
-Simple example of how to use the Watson Assistant API with Jquery + AJAX.
+Simple example of how to use the Watson Assistant API with HTML + Jquery + AJAX.

 <p align="center">